sagnik/inkscape-svg-processing/README.md

 Each _graphics path_ is converted into an object with a sequence of path commands, sequence of transformation matrices and a bounding box.
 The bounding box calculation takes all transform operations (including the ones coming from groups) into consideration.

-For more details about the data models, see _models_ directory in _pathparser, textparser and rasterparser_ packages.
+For more details about the data models, see _models_ directories in _pathparser, textparser and rasterparser_ packages.
 Scala offers excellent libraries for writing parser combinators (one of the reasons it is heavily used in DSLs).
 While the parsers are _fairly_ generic, I have only tested them on SVGs produced by InkScape, hence the name.

 ### Application and Test